sylvathle/FLARE/README.md

 ```

 With the newly exported ICRP145:
-The information of the ICRP145+vest is available on [Zenodo](10.5281/zenodo.16780309) under the compressed folder
+The .body files (list of tetrahedra that constitute each organ) of the ICRP145+vest are available on [Zenodo](10.5281/zenodo.16780309) under the compressed folder
 [ICRP145_vest](https://zenodo.org/api/records/16780309/draft/files/ICRP145_vest.tar.gz/content).
 The folder should be uncompressed and copied into the G4/ folder as "scene", or update the route to its new location in the file G4/src/TETModelImport.cc.